 Along with Shane’s podcast The Knowledge Project, this The Farnam Street blog by Shane Parish is my current obsession.
 He describes his blog as: "Mastering the best of what other people have already figured out."
 Every bit can be related to avoiding avalanches in some way or another.
 For starters, check out Shane’s blog on Mental Models page.
 Then go to Knowledge Project episode #1 with Michael Mauboussin on When To Trust Your Gut.

 Chugach National Forest Avalanche Information Center

 I may have local bias, but this is the best avalanche advisory on the planet.
-I’m a major groupie of the work done by Wendy, Aleph, Heather and Graham.
+I’m a major groupie of the work done by Wendy, Aleph and Heather.
 They give you more than the danger rating.
 They give you the details so you can be informed and learn.